Akash Ambani's Engagement: Aishwarya Rai Bachchan, Rani Mukerji, Ranbir-Alia & Others Spotted [PICS]

 - Aishwarya Rai Bachchan's Pregnancy!
 Did Amitabh Bachchan Try To Control News On Aish's Delivery?

 Last night (June 30, 2018), Akash Ambani & Shloka Mehta got engaged in the presence of family members and many Bollywood celebrities.
-Ambani's bash and the presence of B-town celebs go hand in hand and last night was no different.
+Ambani's bash and Bollywood celebs - you can't have one without the other and last night was no different.
 Many celebs including Aishwarya Rai Bachchan, Rani Mukerji, Gauri Khan, Aamir Khan, Kajol, Ranbir Kapoor, Alia Bhatt, Neetu Kapoor, Karan Johar, Shweta Bachchan, Navya Naveli Nanda, Sara Ali Khan, Tiger Shroff, Disha Patani and Arjun Kapoor were seen in attendance and we're here with all the pictures.

 Gauri & Aryan Khan